2A3 Power Amplifier

-My own 2A3 amp (paired with my own LDR based volume control solution) is the only other system that I will recommend in addition to the Vinnie Rossi LIO.
 This 2A3 amp isn’t for everyone, however, and does not allow for playing all genre’s of music.
 It is specialized in what it does but what it does do is performed at the highest audio level possible.
 If you want the finest sound quality for small scale music genre’s, this is your “beast”.
-If you would like to enjoy all music and achieve an extremely stunning audio quality please consider the LIO as a better overall solution.
+If you would like to enjoy all music and achieve an extremely stunning audio quality please consider other options that I’ll also recommend.

 (17″ wide x 9.5″ deep x 2.25″ high w/o feet)

 It takes about three months to build this incredible amplifier and the two slowest items involved are the chrome plating for the top plate and obtaining the Hashimoto transformer set from Hashimoto in Japan.
 This is definitely not a production item nor will there ever be a lot of them built.
 Instead, it is a “cost no object” design and my goal is to create the absolute best sounding 2A3 tube amplifier built in the best way that is possible.
 I’ve accomplished that goal and am willing to sell this unique “one-of-a-kind” statement quality amplifier for actual parts cost plus a very fair and reasonable markup for my labor.

 My raw parts cost for this amp is over